ThomasPickles/fastnerf/README.md

 conda install --name nerf --file conda-requirements.txt
 ```

 Download walnut dataset from [this webpage](https://zenodo.org/record/6986012).
-Th dataset is large, totalling around 4Gb.
+The dataset is large, totalling around 4Gb.
 The tiff files should be stored in ./data/walnut/

 # Execution

-From
 ```sh
 conda activate nerf
 python main.py [config_file]
 ```

+Example config file in config/test_config.json
 Should take about 1 minute to train for 40 epochs
 results should be similar to /img/test_config

+Training curves and slices will be output to out/{run_name}/

 ## Config file